laminlabs/lamin-blog/docs/2022/readfcs.md

 ## Acknowledgement

-We thank Maren Büttner for conceptual discussion of this project.
+We are grateful to Maren Büttner for valuable discussions.

 ## References